8x8c/8x8c/README.md

-# Group 4  experimental - Post Quantum Crypto and others
+# Group 4  experimental - Post Quantum Crypto and others in dev